Flight information service officer: Area

-FISOs working at an area control centre (ACC) will work from a dedicated position, providing FIS on a 'discreet frequency', as with their Aerodrome counterparts.
+FISOs working at an area control centre (ACC) will work from a dedicated position, providing FIS on a 'discrete frequency', as with their Aerodrome counterparts.
 I.E. a frequency other than the main air traffic control frequency.

 Aerodrome or tower

 FISOs most usually work in an aerodrome control tower, providing a flight information service to aircraft in the local area, and on the ground, and therefore require similar equipment and commanding views of an air traffic control tower at a quiet controlled aerodrome.

 FISOs have the same powers as a controller to aircraft taxiing or stationary within the airport, when they are notified as being 'on watch', but may never provide commands to pilots in the air or on the runway(s).
 See flight information service for full details on the service provided.

 Education and license

-As a licensed occupation, flight information service officers are required to undertake testing to achieve their lifelong FISO license, issued by the Civil Aviation Authority (CAA).
+As a licensed occupation, flight information service operator are required to undertake testing to achieve their lifelong FISO license, issued by the Civil Aviation Authority (CAA).
 Potential FISOs will be required to undertake the following exams for their license to be issued and following these the license must be validated and maintained to be used: